 |

 These are not quite as large as the above species (or the two giants lata and grossa which may be forms of the same species -- see that page).
 This is the true Laphria macquarti and note the mid-tibial line of yellow hair which distinguishes it from this angle.
+Also a female.
+Note the dark hair lateral to the eyes.
 The above Florida species has the same line of yellow. |

 |